skt9/skt9.github.io/index.md

 ---
 layout: page
-title: simple site
+title: Space - The Latent Frontier
-tagline: Easy websites with GitHub Pages
+tagline: To boldly go where the dynamics takes you.
 description: Minimal tutorial on making a simple website with GitHub Pages
 ---